 While the maximum speed offered by each port depends on the internet plan you are on, for a gig internet plan, you can safely assume 950Mbps as the peak speed, owing to the exceptional processing hardware in play.

 The hardware setup associated with this modem keeps latency to a minimum, qualifying it as one of the better bets for bandwidth-intensive tasks like gaming.

-If you are in the market for an all-inclusive modem that doesn’t only promise higher speeds but even a top-notch processing setup, the Arris SB8200 is the device to consider.
+If you are in the market for an all-inclusive modem that doesn’t only promise higher speeds but even a top-notch processing setup, Arris SB8200 is the device to consider.
 After testing it extensively for 6 weeks at a stretch, as my primary modem, I feel that big business houses, telemarketing firms, and professional gamers can immensely benefit from this avant-garde modem.

-I’ve compared this modem with the below:
+I’ve also compared this modem with its competitors: